szrthk/Student_Management/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Add tests if applicable
+4. Test your changes
 5. Submit a pull request

 ## 📝 License

-This project is licensed under the MIT License.
+This project is open source and available under the MIT License.

-## 📞 Support

-For questions or issues, please create an issue in the repository.

 ---

-**Happy Coding! 🎉**
+**Built by @szrthk with ❤️ using Spring Boot**